-The Governor described the program as a way of helping nonprofit health and human service agencies ensure that their funding goes towards assisting those most in need of their services.
-"By supporting capital purchases that enhance service delivery, efficiency and effectiveness and addressing health, safety and accessibility issues, nonprofit agencies can focus on what they do best – getting services to those who need them most."
+In August 2013, $20M was approved for the state's first ever Nonprofit Grant Program.
+The program is a way of helping nonprofit health and human service agencies ensure that their funding goes towards assisting those most in need of their services by supporting capital purchases that enhance service delivery, efficiency and effectiveness.

-Due to the huge interest in the program, the Governor proposed and the Legislature supported adding an additional $30M in the FY15 biennium, bringing the total over two years to $70M.
+Due to the huge interest in the program, an additional $30M was approved for the program in the FY15 biennium budget, bringing the total approved over two years to $70M.

 If you have any questions, please contact Valerie Clark @ 860-418-6313.